National Archives facilities: Active regional facilities

+Former locations

-A regional office in Anchorage, Alaska was closed in 2014 with records for the region transferred to Seattle, Washington.
-The Seattle facility was planned to be closed by a decision of the U.S. Office of Management and Budget in January 2020, with records moved to California and Kansas City, but the decision was later revised by the Biden administration.
+A regional office in Anchorage was closed in 2014 with records for the region transferred to Seattle.
+The National Archives at Seattle was planned to be closed by a decision of the U.S. Office of Management and Budget in January 2020, with records moved to California and Kansas City, but the decision was later revised by the Biden administration.

+The New York City location, located upstairs from the Museum of the American Indian in the Alexander Hamilton U.S. Custom House, closed in 2024.
+Their files were relocated to Philadelphia and Kansas City where similar files were already held.
+This was part of a series of moves which also affected the temporary site of the Barack Obama Presidential Library in Hoffman Estates, IL.

 Federal Records Centers

-Federal Records Centers exist in each region that house materials owned by federal government agencies.
+Federal Records Centers (FRCs) exist in each region that house materials owned by federal government agencies.
 Federal Records Centers are not open for public research but, in many cases, may be housed in the same complex or building as a National Archives regional office.
-The federal records centers (FRCs) are also administratively divided into two archival divisions.
+The federal records centers are also administratively divided into two archival divisions.